rdrake98/coppertop-bones/README.md

-## coppertop - some batteries Python didn't come with
+## coppertop-bones - some batteries Python didn't come with

 coppertop provides some minor batteries that Python didn't come with, a couple of error types, some module utils, and sentinals for missing, null, tbc, void, etc, but its main purpose is to provide a bones-style aggregation